 Sandy McDonnell is a certified pediatric nurse practitioner with experience in a variety of pediatric health care settings.
-In the 30 years since graduating from Villanova University, Sandy has worked in acute, primary and home care.
+In the 40 years since graduating from Villanova University, Sandy has worked in acute, primary and home care.
 Subsequent to earning a MS in Nursing from the University of Pennsylvania, she began her career as a pediatric nurse practitioner and child care health consultant (CCHC).
 She expanded her role as a CCHC in 2001, when she joined ECELS as a Training and Technical Assistance Coordinator.
 Since 2006, Sandy has taught early care and education professionals a variety of health and safety topics.
 Sandy also works as an independent CCHC.
-In addition to assisting early learning practitioners/CCHCs with health and safety questions, Sandy works on special projects and creates health and safety professional workshops and self-learning modules.
-Sandy coordinates the PA Department of Health (PA DOH) Traumatic Brain Injury (TBI) Grant.
-She also works in the Nursing Resource Lab at Temple University.
+In addition to assisting early learning practitioners/CCHCs with health and safety questions, Sandy works on special projects and updates health and safety workshops and self-learning modules.
 Her hobbies include photography, computers and travel.